NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1a_selfpaced.md

    $ python mysci.py
    ```

-And let's test it with "python mysci.py" Yay!
+And test that the script works by typing "python" and then the name of your script.
+Yay!
 You've just created your first Python script.
-We'll repeat this step to test our script regularly.

 15. [python] Now delete the `print("Hello, world!")` line
-   from the `mysci.py` file, and let's read our sample data file.
+   from the `mysci.py` file, and read your sample data file.

    Change the `mysci.py` script to read:

    ```python